 These policies and guidelines may change without prior notice.

 Important Reminder on Conduct:

 Opent Table MCC as a Church and through its duly authorized representatives and ministry leaders reserves the right to decline and cancel any pending request for Union and/or reserved Union for any offensive attitude, rudeness, impactful negligence, unacceptable behavior and language of the couple and/or anyone acting on their behalf, towards Open Table MCC as an institution and towards any of its officers, members, ministry leaders and Pastors.
 If the couple or anyone acting on their behalf also proves to be making things difficult or are unable to follow instructions and steps, Open Table MCC may also decide to decline the Union request.
 We also reserve the right to decline or cancel a Union for any harmful risks that may also arise in the process of the Union.

 Financial difficulties should not be a hindrance or difficulty for any couple.
 We are flexible and amenable to any couple who truly want to have a Union Ceremony despite their financial struggles.

 You can still talk to us as honest and as true as you can and still make arrangements for a Holy Union ceremony.
-We will not withhold the Rite of Holy Union if the only issue is financial difficulty.
+Passing the suitability of the Union, we will not withhold the Rite of Holy Union if the ONLY issue is financial difficulty.